alphagov/govuk-design-system/src/community/design-system-day/index.md

 #### In the morning

 - We’re feeling ’appy
-  Oliver Binns and Chris Choy (GOV.UK One Login)
+  Oliver Binns, Chris Choy and Helena Trippe (GOV.UK One Login)
 - The contributor perspective on design systems Frankie Roberto (Department for Education)
 - Trauma-informed design – passing trend, or new aspect of accessibility?